akashpjames/sms-import-for-ynab/README.md

 - Wait for a new message to come with the trigger in its content.
 - Tap on the sync button from the home tab.
 - Voila!
 Your new message will be parsed and sent to YNAB.
 It will be waiting for clearing and to add category.

+### How to debug in browser?
+    npm install;
+    ionic serve;

+### How to debug in android?
+- Enable USB debugging in your device
+- Connect your android device
+- Run this command: `ionic cordova run android`